KunalA18/Gsoc_22_Final/docs/index.md

 ## Conclusion

 I had a great time working with everyone at libcamera.
-I would like to especially thank my mentors, **Laurent Pinchart** and **Paul ELder** for their constant support and motivation.
+I would like to especially thank my mentors, **Laurent Pinchart** and **Paul Elder** for their constant support and motivation.
 I'd also like to thank **Kieren Bingham** for guiding me during the last phase of the project.
 It was indeed an important and challenging project.
 I learned a lot during this journey, from writing good quality code to techniques for debugging code at low level.
 I appreciate the fact that mistakes made by me were returned with concise criticism rather than being reprimanded for them.
 I will continue to work on this project further and continue being a part of the libcamera community.